mhenke/cfwheels-training/00-upandrunning.md

 </cffunction>
 ```

 The first line was to demonstrate we can do anything in our "controller" we previously did during "CFML in 100 minutes".
-The third line referenced the "Article" model and called the "findAll" method which returns a query of all articles in the database * so far an empty result.
+The third line referenced the **Article** model and called the ```findAll``` method which returns a query of all articles in the database * so far an empty result.
 The fifth line created a new article object and returns it.
 The object is not saved to the database; it only exists in memory.
 Property names and values can be passed in either using named arguments or as a structure to the properties argument.

-All the information about the "Article" model is in the file _/models/Article.cfc_, so let's open that now.
+All the information about the **Article** model is in the file _/models/Article.cfc_, so let's open that now.

 Not very impressive, right?
 There are no attributes defined inside the model, so how does Wheels know an Article should have a "title", a "body", etc?
 It queries the database, looks at the articles table, and assumes whatever columns the table has should probably be the attributes accessible through the model.